ChristopheNguyen/angularjs-t-chat/README.md

 ```
 mongod
 ```
-- Run the project server (in your terminal):
+- Run the project server node (in your terminal):
 ```
 node server.js
 ```